huggingface/hub-docs/docs/hub/spaces.md

 We support two awesome SDKs that let you build cool apps in Python in a matter of minutes: **[Streamlit](https://streamlit.io/)** and **[Gradio](https://gradio.app/)**.
 For more custom demos, you can also create static Spaces using JavaScript and HTML.

+You'll also be able to upgrade your Space to run [on a GPU or other accelerated hardware](./spaces-gpus). ⚡️

 ## Contents

 - [Spaces Overview](./spaces-overview)